Partakithware/ScriptCore/README.md

 Scripts Branch - Intended branch to host JS scripts of plugin utilities for ScriptCore.

-Update 0.0.4: This branch was created to allow ScriptCore to make adding new premade scripts quite easily.
+Update 0.0.4: Scripts branch was created to allow ScriptCore to add new premade scripts quite easily from in game.

 Join the discord to discuss adding your JS script to this catalog, also feel free to put in a PR ahead of time.